sofiafer08/CyberHojaldre/Mobility_Management/README.md

 ### Rear Axle

-We power our drivetrain using a **3V–6V Dual Axis TT Gear Motor**, which is directly connected to the vehicle's rear axle through a **3D printed PETG TT Gear Motor to LEGO axle adapter**.
+We power our drivetrain using a **3V–6V Dual Axis TT Gear Motor**, which is directly connected to the vehicle's rear axle through two **3D printed PETG TT Gear Motor to LEGO axle adapter**.
 Our rear axle is responsible for the forward and backward motion on our robot.
 This rear wheel drive design eliminates the necessity for constant velocity (CV) joints without sacrificing torque, speed and traction.

 <img width="450" height="448" alt="geekservo motor 450 px" src="https://github.com/user-attachments/assets/3e6b2bc2-f8ef-4da9-a372-272d3d27e361" />